ManosGero/books/README.md

   Search a book

-  The program is written  with python and use a sqlite Database for storing the data
+  The program is written  with Python 3 and use a sqlite Database for storing the data